 Yup I am!
 Denise and I were married in 2003.
 It’s been a great ride so far.
 Go check out her blog or website (it runs on webTRAIN).
 She’s a gifted photographer.

 Oh boy.
 We’ve been to Australia and New Zealand, and I desperately want to get back.
 Sydney is an amazing city, and the South Island of New Zealand is calling my name.
-Europe is a must.
+We’ve seen the Great Wall and some other places in China.
+Rome is happening in October 2013.
 I love history and there’s a lot there to experience.
 Machu Picchu is also at the top of our list.
-Oh, and starting with London in 2012, we want to start going to each Summer Olympics.
-We’ll see if that happens.

 That’s just the short list; no need for you to have a geography lesson.